bookwed/gitskills/README.md

 # gitskills
-Creating a new branch is quick. add second line. test feature1
+Creating a new branch is quick. add second line on feature1.